infews/infews.github.io/source/articles/2020-11-05-the-continuous-delivery-test.html.md

 ## Does the team meet weekly for Retrospectives to discuss team issues, leading to new work that improves team progress?

 Problems, issues, and inefficiencies occur naturally on all teams.
 Things that worked when the team was small start to fail as the team grows.
 Technology choices don't pan out.
 Experiments in process change fail.
-And there are countless scenarios.
+And there are countless other scenarios.

 Some process, techniques, and behaviors are the opposite.
 They work very well, solving problems and making the team stronger.
+They should be recognized and further promoted.

 A weekly [retrospective][retros] helps a team identify both problems and successes.

 Teams should celebrate every win.
 This makes team members feel good about their work.
 It cements good patterns for potential reuse.

-Discussing problems also has many good affects on the team.
+Discussing problems also has many good effects on the team.
 Everyone gets on the same page.
 It vents frustration and surfaces anxiety.
 They can discussion potential solutions, building consensus on which ones to attempt.
 And they can track action items to implement them.

 ## Does the team complete their action items from Retrospectives?